triuk/Valheim-Mod-Manager/README.md

   `gamedir: '/home/vhserver2/serverfiles/'`

 - STEP 5 define different port.
 Remember, the server always uses two: port and port+1, so if the first server was `port="2456"` (2457), this one must be e.g. `port="2458"` (2459)
+- STEP 7 change the path to the new user
 - STEP 10 include new ports in the firewall
 - STEP 13 pay attention to `WorkingDirectory`
-- If you copy something e.g. BepInEx plugins from different server, do not forget to check the owner `chown -R vhserver2:vhserver2 /home/vhserver2/serverfiles`
+- If you copy something e.g. BepInEx plugins from different server, do not forget to set the owner, e.g. `chown -R vhserver2:vhserver2 /home/vhserver2/serverfiles`

 ---